pogster/unidays-php/README.md

 ### Create Server URL

-This method returns a URL which you can use to call our API.
+This method returns a URL which you can use to call the API.

 It is a mandatory requirement that all server URLs are signed.
 This means you are required to pass the signing key UNiDAYS provide you with as one of the arguments.
-The signing key is a Base64 string.
+The signing key is a Base64 encoded GUID.
+This endpoint accepts both `GET` and `POST` requests.

 #### Making the call